Chaminda Mendis

-Manimeldura Chaminda Mendis (born 28 December 1968) is a former Sri Lankan cricketer who was born in Galle, Sri Lanka.
-He played one ODI for the Sri Lankans in 1994 debuting against New Zealand, which was his only international match.
+Manimeldura Chaminda Mendis (born 28 December 1968) is a former Sri Lankan cricketer who was born in Galle.
+He played one One Day International for the Sri Lankans in 1994, debuting against New Zealand, which was his only international match.
 He also played for the Colts Cricket Club, Western Province, Sri Lanka A and Sri Lanka.
 In November 2018, he was named on Sri Lanka Cricket's National Selection Panel.